andreaaraldo/GraphDatabase-CombinedTransportNetwork/README.md

 ## Objectifs
 Les fichiers **.py** permettent la création d'un graphe combinant un réseau de transport en commun dont on a téléchargé les données au format **GTFS** et un service de transport à la demande **Demand Responvie Transit** (DRT).

+You need to understand the GTFS data structure before using this code.

 They allow to compute accessibility values for all locations, along with additional information (see section at the end)

 ## Définitions